folkertvanheusden/constatus/README.md

 * Web-interface looks messy
   - add a 'stylesheet = "/path/to/stylesheet.css"; under each http-server section.
 The important part here is to add the path.
+  - since 5.0 a default stylesheet is included

 * Low fps camera feed often shows "camera lost" screen
   - Increase the timeout value of that camera.
 E.g. put "timeout = 2.0;" in the source-section of that camera.